ServiceNow Names Enterprise Software Veteran Jon Sigler to Lead Platform Product Organization

 ServiceNow (NYSE: NOW),the leading digital workflow company that makes work, work better for people, announced today that enterprise software veteran Jon Sigler will lead its Now Platform product organization.
 Sigler, who has held senior positions at Apple and Microsoft, most recently served as executive vice president at Salesforce.
 At Salesforce, Sigler helped plan and develop Salesforce’s mobile strategy and lead one of the company’s largest projects, Lightning, as well as leading the effort in defining Work.com.
-Sigler also played a key role in the company’s AI, automation, UI platform, and Trusted Services efforts, as well as leading the effort in defining Work.com.
+Sigler also played a key role in the company’s AI, automation, UI platform, and Trusted Services efforts.

 With more than 25 years of experience, Sigler will be responsible for developing innovative products to further differentiate ServiceNow’s Now Platform, which is used by more than 80% of the Fortune 500 to help drive their digital transformation journeys.